You are hereIndoor Training Tactics for Bigger Yields

 LST is a commonly used term in the cannabis growing community.
 It simply stands for "Low Stress Training."

 LST technique is considered a "gentle" way of controlling how cannabis plants grow.
-Unlike the more aggressive methods listed below, low stress training such as bending, tying down, and supercropping do not involve cutting your plant.
+Unlike more aggressive methods, low stress training such as bending, tying down, and supercropping do not involve cutting your plant.

 The idea of LST is to actually 'bend' and otherwise gently manipulate the plant to get plants to grows in the shape you want while creating new colas for buds to grow on.